 Farmers Insurance is now using drones to conduct risk and damage assessments, roof inspections, and more.
 Since the drones are connected to the company via cloud computing using the Internet of Things (IoT), they’re able to transmit data analytics instantaneously for much faster assessment results.

-Examples of digital transformation in foodservice
+Examples of digital transformation in foodservice and supermarkets